The rarest of all the Copicats

 I am often asked where Copicat tapes can be obtained.

-You can buy boxes of 20 tapes at just £25.00 inc UK Postage, Directly from
+You can buy boxes of 20 tape loops from Mrs June Watkins

 Tel 0208 679 5575 email: email@example.com www.wemwatkins.co.uk

-These tapes work well, and should not be confused with some of the inferior quality tapes available elsewhere.
-Look for the w-e-m logo
+These tapes will fit any Watkins w-e-m Copicat, work well, and should not be confused with some of the inferior quality tapes available elsewhere.
+Copicat assured, look for the w-e-m logo

 How To Make Your Own Tape Loops

 You can make your own tape loops from good quality 1/4 inch recording tape.
 Don’t use the long play stuff, it is too thin and it stretches.
 The tape length required is 24 inches, make a good spliced join.
-If you can't get proper splicing tape, (I have it for sale on the Copicat Spares Page) I have found the brown parcel tape to be pretty good.
+If you can't get proper splicing tape, I have found the brown parcel tape to be pretty good.
 This is the method I use, it's a bit fiddly but worthwhile.
 The more you make the easier and quicker it gets.

 If you are fortunate enough to own a tape splicer, you probably know how to use it.
 These instructions are for the less fortunate.